 Amy Jin Johnson is a sixth year doctoral student in American Studies at Brown University.
-Her dissertation focuses on the intersection of race and space in the formation of Los Angeles's Chinatown at the turn of the twentieth century.
+Her dissertation focuses on the intersection of race and space in the formation of Los Angeles's Chinatown at the turn of the twentieth century, entitled "Brokering Cultures, Brokering Race: Charley Ah Him, Chinatown, and the Construction of Los Angeles."
 As a graduate student at Brown, Amy has co-curated exhibitions at the Culinary Arts Museum at Johnson & Wales University, the John Nicholas Brown Center for Public Humanities and Cultural Heritage, and the Chinese Storefront Library in Boston, Massachusetts.
 She has worked as a writing associate at the University Writing Center, served as a proctor for Student and Employee Accessibility Services, and participated in the Brown Executive Scholars Training Program.
 She currently serves as the Managing Editor of the Digital Humanities Quarterly, an open-access and peer-reviewed online journal discussing digital media in the humanities.
 Amy holds an MA in American Civilization from Brown, an MA in History from American University, and a BA in History from Kalamazoo College.

 BA in History, Kalamazoo College (2005); MA in History, Concentration in Public History, American University (2008); MA in American Studies (2010)

 Asian American Studies, The American West, United States Cultural History, Popular Culture, Public Humanities, Digital Humanities

 AMCV 0190: Dead or Alive?: The American West in Popular Culture (Fall 2011)

 Courses Taught as a Teaching Assistant at Brown: